jonaslu/sider/README.md

 │                │             │        │             │             │ version=3.2.6 │
 └────────────────┴─────────────┴────────┴─────────────┴─────────────┴───────────────┘

-$> sider snapshot add -e postgres my-own-snapshot ...Set up a empty database with some schema...
+$> sider snapshot empty postgres my-own-snapshot ...Set up a empty database with some schema...
 ...And insert some data...
 .... ctrl + c ...